 Bring more locally and sustainably produced food to your community - and create local jobs

 Growing Communities' Start-up Programme works with groups across the UK to help them set up community-led box schemes based on Growing Communities' successful model.
-To date, eight community-led box schemes are now trading after joining our Start-up Programme: Burnley Crop Share, Let's Eat Local, Moffat, Local Greens, Herne Hill, London, the Windmill Community Box scheme, Margate, Vegbox, Kentish Town, London, Field to Fork, Kensal Rise,London Cropdrop in Haringey, London and Enfield Veg Co, London.
+To date, nine community-led box schemes are now trading after joining our Start-up Programme: Burnley Crop Share, Let's Eat Local, Moffat, Local Greens, Herne Hill, London, the Windmill Community Box scheme, Margate, Vegbox, Kentish Town, London, Field to Fork, Kensal Rise,London Cropdrop in Haringey, Enfield Veg Co, London and Organic Ilford, London.

 "We believe that community-led box schemes are key to making our food system more sustainable and resilient in the face of climate change and resource depletion," says Julie Brown, Growing Communities' director.
 "We set up our box scheme over 18 years ago to provide our community with a way of sourcing local organic food and to direct money from this community to the small farmers and growers who are farming in a more sustainable way.
 Along the way we’ve also created jobs here in Hackney and generated the income to allow us to start other projects to change our food system – including our urban food growing and our farmers’ market.
 We are now looking for other people who are passionate about providing their communities with real alternatives that make a direct link between those communities and the people producing their food".